claraonmars/project-4/README.md

 ## App functionalities
 Create an account and link it to a debit card, currents and savings account.

-User goes through the process of authenicating their debit card with OTP.
+* User goes through the process of authenicating their debit card with OTP.

 View all user transactions.

 Get a breakdown of your spendings and savings, and how much SaveMore has helped the user to save.

-SaveMore has 3 key savings plans — Rounding, Recurring and One-off.
+SaveMore has 3 key savings plans — Rounding, Recurring and One-off:

-Rounding takes any transaction, rounds it off to the nearest whole number and puts the extra amount into the savings account.
+* Rounding takes any transaction, rounds it off to the nearest whole number and puts the extra amount into the savings account.

-Recurring allows the user to set an amount that they want to recurr monthly.
+* Recurring allows the user to set an amount that they want to recurr monthly.

-One-off investments is an easy way to make quick deposits into the savings account.
+* One-off investments is an easy way to make quick deposits into the savings account.

 Users can also make payment / transfer money to other accounts via the app.
 In desktop version, user has to input amount, payee and their account.